 Height and Weight: 4’0″ and 65 pounds

-Distinguishing Characteristics: White Male, Blonde hair, Blue eyes, Taj’s teeth are decayed
+Distinguishing Characteristics: Caucasian Male, Blonde hair, Blue eyes, Taj’s teeth are decayed

 Clothing/Jewelry Description: A faded blue denim jacket with faded yellow sleeves, A light blue/orange/yellow long sleeved sweatshirt with the cartoon character Donald Duck on it, blue dungarees, and Moccasins or possible no footwear at all

 Taj was last seen in Leominster, Massachusetts on March 31st 1981.
 He reportedly disappeared from his bed in the middle of the night and took his slippers with him but no other clothing was reported to be missing.
 He has never been seen or heard from again.

 The cloths his mother laid out for him were found along with a note saying ” I’m going away because I don’t want to live here anymore.
 I don’t have to listen to anybody anymore.”